All the Bells Say: Plot

 The three siblings recall a clause in Logan and Caroline's divorce agreement granting the children a vote over any change in company control.
 They decide to band together, forming a majority voting bloc against Logan.
 On the road, Shiv relays their plans to Tom, who realizes that Shiv has not considered where he will fall under this alliance.
 Tom vaguely hints to Greg about major changes happening at Waystar and offers him a "deal with the devil".
 Greg, though reluctant at first, accepts.

 The children arrive at Logan's villa to confront their father.
 Logan refuses to halt the sale, insisting that the time is right to sell Waystar to a "serious tech operation" like GoJo.
 The three hold firm against Logan's attempts to divide them; Logan argues that the siblings losing company control will be a teachable moment for them, and erupts in anger when Shiv mentions the supermajority clause.
 He puts Caroline on the phone, revealing the two renegotiated their divorce agreement to deprive the children of their voting power, effectively leaving them powerless to stop the sale.
 Roman begs his father to reconsider, but Logan declares that the deal is settled because it ultimately works in his own favor.
 Roman then pleads with Gerri to oppose Logan and help the siblings remove him but she declines, declaring the buyout to be in her best interest financially.
 Tom arrives at the villa shortly after and attempts to comfort Shiv, who silently realizes that Tom sabotaged the siblings by informing Logan of their plan.

 Production

 "All the Bells Say" was written by Succession creator and showrunner Jesse Armstrong and directed by Mark Mylod in his twelfth episode for the series.
-Like the previous two season finales, the episode's title derives from a line in John Berryman's "Dream Song 29".
+Like the previous two season finales, as well as the series finale, the episode's title derives from a line in John Berryman's "Dream Song 29".